linuxplayground/be-sap1-program-loader/README.md

 ![Data Pins](data_pins.jpg)

+You will notice a bunch of 220ohm pullup resistors on the inverters next to the 74189s.
+This was to solve an issue I had with RAM chips getting uncomfortably warm and to stop the magic wizardry that was going on with wierd behaviour of the ram module.

+I really should have used 1kohm but I don't have any left.
+If your board works without these, then don't bother adding them.
+I just thought I should mention it because they are visible in this photo.

 ### Save to RAM Button

 Hook up pin 32 on the Arduino to the write to ram button on the same line that goes into the 74LS157.
 Like this: